 Remember those “spot the differences” games where you have to look at two pictures and identify the differences?
 Offer your child $10 for every difference they find and you’ll save yourself plenty of heartache and dollars.
 You can find plenty of images of original watches here as your basis for comparison.

-Except, this dial has also been refinished and is not original.
+As an example, take a look at the two Heuer Monaco images below.
+The dial on the watch on the left has been refinished and is not original.
 Putting aside the logo and script, which are wrong and we’ll cover shortly, note the incorrect hands and “waffle” hour-markers.
 Look even more closely and you spot the different “4” used to the original.

 You don’t have to know anything about watches to be able to spot these differences- it just takes a little time and a little diligence